Information for Complainants

 - Focus on the facts.
 As much as possible, describe someone’s behavior (example: “He raised his voice to a level I would describe as yelling”) rather than what that behavior led you to conclude (example: “He was angry.”).

 - If a person is involved in the incident, the person's name and involvement should be in the narrative of the complaint form.
 If you believe a policy violation has occurred, the narrative should focus on specific information about an individual's role in an incident.
 The discipline process is designed to determine if a student is responsible or not responsible for alleged policy violations.

 - To the best of your ability, identify the policies you believe were violated.
-Student Citizenship can assist you with understanding the policies.
+OSC can assist you with understanding the policies.